Kisunah/senior-design/Homework/TestPlan.md

 <br>**UI-T1.9**  - Unit Test

 <br>**UI-T2.1**  - **User Interface Test 2**
-<br>**UI-T2.2**  - This test will be used to assure a given users ability to sign-up/sign-in tot eh application.
+<br>**UI-T2.2**  - This test will be used to assure a given users ability to sign-up/sign-in to the application.
 <br>**UI-T2.3**  - This test will be carried out by navigating to the login page for the application.
 This page will be the redirect of any web page for on the site for an unauthenticated user.
 When on the login-in screen the user will be prompted for a username and password, they will provide invalid credentials.
 This request will be denied and the user will be asked for correct credentials.
 <br>**UI-T2.4**  - Inputs: invalid user credentials
 <br>**UI-T2.5**  - Output: Unsuccessful login